shelomito12/gmail-push-to-discord/README.md

 WEBHOOK_URL=https://discord.com/api/webhooks/get/yours
 ```

-3. Generate and download your `credentials.json` file after creating a new project on the Google Cloud console, and then place it in the app root directory.
+3. From the [prerequisites](#prerequisites),  download and place your `credentials.json` file in the app root directory.

 4. Generate a Gmail access token by running the following command: